 The (Future) Wales Coast Path is an exploration of sea level rise and its impacts on communities living near the coast.
 Conceived by artist and scenographer Alison Neighbour, it is a multi-faceted project that invites conversation around adaptation and responsibility, and aims to include the voices of the land and the tides as part of that conversation.

 Eventually she hopes to mark this route with a series of lighthouse installations that are connected to global tidal data and serve as both warning and sanctuary, lighting up when the tide is high in another part of the world already experiencing dramatic shifts due to sea level rise.
-If you would like to join Alison on any part of the walk, please get in touch.
-Dates will be confirmed when coronavirus lockdown restrictions allow.

 It is hoped that The (Future) Wales Coast Path will grow to explore more areas of Wales and the impact of the changing coastline on communities around the country.
 The work is also being presented at festivals in Lisbon, Belfort, and Cluj as part of Creative Europe’s Open Access transmedia project, on which National Theatre Wales is a partner.

 Located Residencies 2020

 Located Residencies are Creative Development projects which give exciting artists an opportunity to lead on the early development of a new idea for performance, which is embedded in a specific location in Wales.
 Read about 2020’s other Located Residencies here.